patirahardik/de_takehome1/MyDocument.md

 2. Most of the time categorical column should be string type but for this analysis assuming that categorical columns can be any type.
 3. Rounding is required for salary related columns in KPI.
 4. Considering KPI as separate task since it might required data preparation.
+5. Converting pyspark to pandas df to show visualization.
+Here computaion will be done in pyspark and viz will be shown using dataframe.

 <a name="learnings"></a>
 ## Learnings